deepomicslab/TCRsep/README.md

 ## License

-Free use of TCRpeg is granted under the terms of the GNU General Public License version 3 (GPLv3).
+Free use of TCRsep is granted under the terms of the GNU General Public License version 3 (GPLv3).

 ## Citation
 ```